Life Savers Emergency Care

 • Light sensitivity

-• If your symptoms don’t start to get better within 12 to 24 hours or if your symptoms worsen over time.
+• If your symptoms don’t start to improve within 12 to 24 hours or if they worsen over time

-If you experience one or more of the above, seek medical help as a matter of urgency
+If you experience one or more of the above, visit an emergency eye care near you to receive immediate medical attention.

 Management

-Pink eye does not always require urgent care.
-It depends on the severity and the cause.
+Pink eye does not always require emergency care.
+The severity and cause determine the appropriate treatment.

-In all cases however, if you wear contact lenses, remove them as soon as pink eye symptoms begin.
-Do not put them back on until symptoms are completely resolved.
+If you wear contact lenses, remove them as soon as symptoms begin and do not wear them again until all symptoms have completely resolved.

 These usually go away on their own within a few days.
-To help relieve some of the inflammation and dryness caused by pinkeye:
+To relieve inflammation and dryness:

-• Use cold compresses or artificial tears (these are available over the counter without a prescription).
+• Use cold compresses or artificial tears (available over the counter without a prescription).

 Transmission